-“I heard SRAM are no longer making internal hub gears, but the CURL uses one?”
+“I heard SRAM is no longer making internal hub gears, but the CURL uses one?”

-The CURL was developed with a SRAM brand 3 Speed internal hub.
+The CURL was developed with an SRAM brand 3 Speed internal hub.
 SRAM has announced (after we have placed our orders) that they will discontinue producing internal hubs in 2018.
-We have used this hub very successfully in several models of bike (Curve i3, Vitesse i3 and others).
+We have used this hub very successfully in several models of bikes (Curve i3, Vitesse i3, and others).
 We (and you) will have full support from SRAM (a listed company) for spare parts and after-service as usual.
-We’ve been partners for over 20 year.
+We’ve been partners for over 20 years.
 There is no need for concern in that respect.
 We expect that the SRAM Sachs hubs will land in new hands just as Sachs was passed to SRAM some years ago.
-(Or like Sturmey-Archer , which passed from Raleigh to Sunrace in Taiwan, and is still being used by Brompton without much problems).
+(Or like Sturmey-Archer, which passed from Raleigh to Sunrace in Taiwan, and is still being used by Brompton without many problems).

 “Why are you using Kickstarter when you are an established company?”

-Kickstarter provides an excellent platform for exposure for new products that are truly advanced such as the CURL.
+Kickstarter provides an excellent platform for exposure to new products that are truly advanced such as the CURL.
 Meanwhile, the exposure campaign may spawn new markets not yet served by our sales network.

 “Is DAHON a Chinese company?”

 No. The DAHON Group started in 1981 with DAHON North America, Inc., Duarte, California, under the leadership of an accomplished Chinese-American physicist.
 Our stated mission was “To help green the world”, and this has remained unwavering since.
 Folding bikes were practically unheard of then.
-But today, American owned and operated DAHON has subsidiaries or affiliates in California, Wisconsin, China, Taiwan, Bulgaria and Germany, with sales networks in 40+ countries.
+But today, American-owned and operated DAHON has subsidiaries or affiliates in California, Wisconsin, China, Taiwan, Bulgaria, and Germany, with sales networks in 40+ countries.
 Globalization, not nationalism, has allowed DAHON to synergize the best resources internationally to offer the best products for the money internationally.
 Over the decades, the group has produced folding bicycles for millions of consumers in hundreds of models under the DAHON brand, while licensing many of its 350+ independent patents to many manufacturers international.
-Its technical footprint (5 on average) can be found on almost every one of the hundred million folding bikes being sold annually nowadays.
+Its technical footprint (5 on average) can be found on almost every one of the hundred million folding bikes annually.